cran/amadeus/README.md

 5 001 2022-01-05 0.001953125 POINT (8184606 3523283)
 ```

-## Climate and Health Outcomes Research Data Systems
+## Connecting Health Outcomes Research Data Systems

-The `amadeus` package has been developed as part of the National Institute of Environmental Health Science's (NIEHS) [Climate and Health Outcomes Research Data Systems (CHORDS)](https://www.niehs.nih.gov/research/programs/chords) program.
-CHORDS aims to "build and strengthen data infrastructure for patient-centered outcomes research on climate change and health" by providing curated data, analysis tools, and educational resources.
-Visit the CHORDS catalog at [https://niehs.github.io/chords_landing/index.html](https://niehs.github.io/chords_landing/index.html).
+The `amadeus` package has been developed as part of the National Institute of Environmental Health Science's (NIEHS) Connecting Health Outcomes Research Data Systems (CHORDS) program.
+CHORDS aims to "build and strengthen data infrastructure for patient-centered outcomes research on environment and health" by providing curated data, analysis tools, and educational resources.

 ## Additional Resources